gweaver15/gweaver15/README.md

 ## 🌱 Currently Working On ...

 - **Cloud Applications**: I'm building a new cloud-based project to improve my own skills with various AWS services.
-- **Cybersecurity**: Learning about vulnerabilies and how to develop more secure software.
+- **Spring Boot**: Getting better with using the framework and its different functionalities.
-- **Test Automation**: Becoming more comfortable with test automation tools like JUnit to increase time savings.
+- **Build Automation**: Learning tools like CloudFormation and Terraform to reduce build/provisioning time.

 ## 📫 How to reach me: ...